 A.9.7.6.3.
 Internal Combustion Engine model

-The internal combustion engine model shall be modelled using maps to represent the chemical to mechanical energy conversion and the applicable time response.
-The internal combustion engine model diagram is shown in Figure 28.
+The internal combustion engine model shall be modelled using maps to represent the chemical to mechanical energy conversion and the applicable time response for torque build up.
+The internal combustion engine model diagram is shown in Figure 29.

-Figure 28
+Figure 29